Apple starts Entrepreneur Camp program to help female app developers

-Apple wants to help female developers a boost when it comes to iOS apps.
+Apple wants to help give female developers a boost when it comes to iOS apps.

 "It's a fact that women are underrepresented in the industry," Esther Hare, Apple senior director of worldwide developer marketing and executive sponsor of Women @ Apple, said Monday in an interview.
 "And there's a huge disparity [in the] entrepreneur world when it comes to access and funding.
 There's an opportunity to do more and give exposure to women-led businesses."

-There has been more scrutiny this year about the number -- and treatment -- of women in technology.
-The MeToo movement has brought to light sexual harassment and other issues women have faced, including by high-level executives at technology companies like Google.
+There's been more scrutiny this year about the number -- and treatment -- of women in technology.
+The #MeToo movement has brought to light sexual harassment and other issues women have faced, including by high-level executives at technology companies like Google.
 At the same time, technology companies have been trying to diversify their workforce, which includes boosting the number of female employees.

 Sending a signal